agorischek/semantic-expect/README.md

 non-deterministic, but exhibiting emergent and unprogrammed behaviors is one of the key things that makes LLMs so powerful in the first place.
-Any production-grade LLM-powered system will require multiple quality assurance mechanisms, including run-time checks and live service monitoring.
-Semantic Expect's role is to shift basic validation left and verify essential behavior before shipping.
-It will always be possible to tweak prompts and eke out slightly better responses, but some behaviors may be simply unacceptable to ship at all.
+Any production-grade LLM-powered system will require multiple quality assurance mechanisms, including run-time checks, live service monitoring, offline evaluation, and — ideally — test automation.

+Semantic Expect's role is to shift basic validation left and verify essential generative behavior before shipping.
+It will always be possible to tweak prompts and eke out better responses, but some behaviors may be simply unacceptable to ship at all.
 Semantic Expect lets you write tests for generative features that can be added to your continuous integration and deployment processes, alongside end-to-end and integration tests.
 You should err toward defining rules that express _acceptable_ behavior rather than _perfect_ behavior; otherwise your tests may exhibit "flakiness" that impedes development velocity.
 Finding this